Does Sahin doubt the effectiveness of his corona vaccine? Sentence from the annual report stirs tempers

 The accusation by opponents of vaccination keeps coming up: Biontech has doubts about the effectiveness of its corona vaccine.
 Here we explain why this is wrong.

-With reference to a Biontech document from the USA, the manufacturer was recently accused of not being convinced of his vaccine at all.
+With reference to a Biontech document from the USA, the manufacturer was recently accused of not being at all convinced of his vaccine.
 AfD politicians also took up these allegations.
 “Biontech doesn’t even believe in the vaccination itself,” says the AfD, for example.
 What is it about this claim by opponents and critics of vaccination?

 First things first: This assertion is wrong.
 The focus of the allegation against the pharmaceutical company from Mainz is its report to the US Securities and Exchange Commission (SEC) of March 30, 2022 for the 2021 financial year.
 According to the US Commercial Code, such a report must be submitted annually by foreign stock corporations.